accordproject/concerto-docs/docs/design/specification/specification-conformance-tests.md

 | STRING_VALIDATOR_004 | If regex defined it must be valid |

 ## Why it's needed?
-Maintaining a language like Concerto involves frequent updates to its core features like parser, modelmanager and modelfile.
+Maintaining a language like Concerto involves frequent updates to its core features like modelmanager and modelfile.
 As new features or changes are introduced, it's crucial to ensure:
-1. No unintended behavior are introduced
+1. No unintended behavior are introduced.
-2. Core semantic rules continue to be enforced consistently
+2. Core semantic rules continue to be enforced consistently.
 3. Contributions from the community don't accidentally break conformance.